 When it’s time to celebrate, put on a party hat, light a candle and sing happy birthday to your horse.
 Those neighbors that point and giggle are only jealous so never mind them.
 Just make sure to remove the candle before handing over the cake.

-By the way, horses seems to have good memory.
+By the way, horses seem to have a good memory.
 One a few occasions when I’ve had to let them out on my own, they both know exactly where those carrots are sitting.
-I’ll turn around to open a gate or something and a half second later feel a carrot or two leaving my back pocket.
+I’ll turn around to open a gate or something and a half-second later feel a carrot or two leaving my back pocket.
 They really like carrots.

 A little side note – we were recently watching Iron Chef on Food Network and the “secret ingredient” was citrus.
 One of the citrus fruits was something called “Buddha fingers”, a strange little food that actually looked like a small hand with fingers.
 And you can eat the whole thing.
 This is one fruit we will never introduce to our horses.
 Finger-shaped carrots are bad enough but goodies shaped like an entire hand would be going too far.